-Free or reduced price online lunch applications will be made available online.
-Parents are responsible for completing the online application in order for a child to be considered a candidate for this program.
-Failure to complete the online application will result in lunch charges until the application is received.
-All students who were eligible for free or reduced lunches last year in this system will continue receiving free or reduced lunches for a limited time until the new applications are processed.
+Free or reduced price online lunch applications will be made available to students during the first week of school.
+The application should be completely filled online.
+All students who were eligible for free or reduced lunches last year in this system will continue receiving free or reduced lunches for a limited time until the new forms are processed.
+The new forms must be completed timely to receive the free or reduced rate.
+Students who do not have a completed form timely will be required to pay the full price for lunch until the forms are processed.